 How to poach an egg

-Nowadays, not many dishes would be complete without a poached egg on top which, when cut into, dribbles all its yellow goodness from within.
+Not many brunch and lunchtime dishes would be complete without a poached egg on top which, when cut into, pours it's yolky goodness out in a saucy fashion.

 How to cook: